Chun-Cheng/Chun-Cheng/README.md

 ### Hi there 👋

-I'm Chun-Cheng-Yu, a CS major student in Taiwan.
+I'm Chun-Cheng Yu, a CS major student in Taiwan.

 - A member of @utaipei_sa
 - To integrate services in the same categories is my dream